 Exactly.
 What else encourages you?

-Every year a select few models of colour are selected and booked for prominent jobs, and although it is not ideal for these models to be used as tokens, the fact that they are getting buzz and attention, allows for doors to be opened for other models that share their characteristics.
+Every year a select few models of color are selected and booked for prominent jobs, and although it is not ideal for these models to be used as tokens, the fact that they are getting buzz and attention, allows for doors to be opened for other models that share their characteristics.
 But what really encourages us on a personal level is when models contact us and express that they were booked as a result of being featured on our page, or that since being posted on our page, they have had a surge in followers (which puts them at an advantage in castings).
 Really seeing our work have an actual beneficial impact on a model’s life and career prospect is the biggest factor motivating and encouraging us.

 And what disappoints you?

 The stories we personally get told of model’s experiences of racism and ignorance in the industry.
-It is always demoralising to hear that a model has been told, straight to her face, that the company “doesn’t need another black girl” or that “Asian girls aren’t really the look” they are going for this season.
+It is always demoralizing to hear that a model has been told, straight to her face, that the company “doesn’t need another black girl” or that “Asian girls aren’t really the look” they are going for this season.

 How can we continue to hold the industry to account?

 A component that is important to this is education; diversity can be an ambiguous term.
 Having a large number of black models, for example, is not a hallmark for diversity.
 Although, it is presenting a different type of beauty to the Eurocentric one, which is so often used as the baseline industry standard, you have already neglected most of the other ethnicity types.
-Similarly, it is not enough to only use models of colour who are light skinned and do not have strongly ethnic features.
+Similarly, it is not enough to only use models of color who are light-skinned and do not have strongly ethnic features.
 There are so many levels to diversity, a lot of which most people do not even think about.